ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/sharding.md

 ## Summary

-There is a trilemma in blockchain systems that can be visualized in form of a triangle known as DCS triangle, what it conevys is "It is impossible to achieve all three Decentralization, Consistency, and Scalability simultaenously.
+There is a trilemma in blockchain systems that can be visualized in form of a triangle known as DCS triangle, what it conevys is "It is impossible to achieve all three Decentralization, Consistency, and Scalability simultaneously.
 A tradeoff is necessary \(you can choose any two but not all\)".

 ![](/assets/images/dcs-triangle.png)